Buckskin Gulch

 There are several very good panels of petroglyphs where Middle Trail joins Buckskin Gulch.
 If you stand in Buckskin Gulch and look at the Middle Trail Exit a nice petroglyph panel is located on the right side of Middle Trail Exit approximately 20-feet up.
 The panel is excellent and consists of two big horn sheep.
 50-feet down Buckskin Gulch on the north wall there is a large number of very faded petroglyphs.
 100-feet above the faded petroglyphs, located in a horizontal black streak of desert varnish, is one of the best petroglyph panels you will ever see.
 I have no clue how this panel was chipped since I can find no way to reach it without technical gear.
 You must hike down Buckskin 100-feet and look back toward middle trail, or climb up the ledge system opposite Middle Trail Exit to see this panel.

-After leaving Middle Trail the narrows close in and become very deep.
+After leaving Middle Trail the canyon is somewhat open for a ways, before the walls close in and the slot becomes very deep and dark.
 There is usually no deep wading below Middle Trail, but you might encounter some knee-deep pools.
-Four miles below Middle Trail you will encounter the infamous rock jam.
+3 miles below Middle Trail you will encounter the infamous rock jam.
 This is a pile of huge rocks that have become wedged in a tight canyon constriction.
 This rock jam is Buckskin Gulch's most serious obstacle.

-At one time there was a very easy route that allowed you to crawl under the rock jam.
-This opening was sometimes referred to as the rabbit hole.
-As of 2007 the opening has become clogged with debris and covered with 4-feet of sand.
-I don't expect the opening to reappear any time soon.
-So now the only option is to climb over the top of the rock jam.
+Sometimes there is a very easy route that allows you to crawl under the rock jam.
+This opening is often referred to as the rabbit hole.
+Sometimes the opening is clogged with debris and sand.
+If the rabbit hole is open you are in luck, if not, your only option is to climb over the top of the rock jam.
 To do this most people will need a 40-foot rope to use as a handline and to lower packs.
 Rock climbers, technical canyoneers and experienced hikers should have no difficulty with this obstacle.

 1 1/4 miles below the rock jam and 1/4 mile above the Paria River confluence (N37° 00' 05", W111° 51' 57"), you will come to the two best campsites in the canyon, one located on each side of the canyon.
 The sites are easy to spot with a large grove of maple and box elder trees growing in the sand above the streambed.
 There are many good places to make camp under the trees on the benches of dry sand above the canyon floor.
 You might have to share this area with others since camping space is very limited.
 The next closest campsite is located about a mile away in Paria Canyon below the confluence.